Sigma Alpha Iota: Founding

 Sigma Alpha Iota was founded on June 12, 1903 at the University School of Music in Ann Arbor, Michigan.
 Its founders were seven women: Elizabeth A. Campbell, Frances Caspari, Minnie Davis Sherrill, Leila Farlin Laughlin, Nora Crane Hunt, Georgina Potts, and Mary Storrs Andersen.
 It was a women's fraternity, formed to "uphold the highest standards of music" and "to further the development of music in America and throughout the world".

-The sorority's Alpha chapter was incorporated on December 1, 1904.
+The fraternity's Alpha chapter was incorporated on December 1, 1904.
 A second chapter, Beta, was chartered in 1904 at Northwestern University in Evanston, Illinois.
 In 1907, Sigma Alpha Iota had forty active members and 100 total initiates, with three chapters and one alumnae club.
 Its first national conference was held in 1907.
 National conferences include recitals by members.

 Sigma Alpha Iota published a book of its original songs in 1923, with a second edition in 1926.
 In 1925, it created a scholarship that was distributed via a contest overseen by the National Federation of Music Clubs.
 The sorority changed its name to Sigma Alpha Iota International Music Fraternity in 1928.
 However, it remained an organization for women.